 — The historic centre of St. Petersburg and related groups of monuments — 4000 ha

-4000 ha is approximately = 90 Vatican Cities
+4000 ha is approximately = 90 Vatican Cities!

 The unique nature of the region attracts a huge number of travellers, scientists and artists.
-The most amazing feature of Altai is a combination of different landscapes.
+The most amazing feature of Altai is the combination of different landscapes.
 There you’ll discover everything: lakes, rivers, waterfalls, mountains and forests.

-Many of Altai mountains are local shrines.
+Many of the Altai mountains are local shrines.
 That is why this region attracts a lot of pilgrims.
 For instance, mount Belukha is a sacred site to Buddhists.

-The region of so-called Golden Mountains of Altai is a UNESCO World Heritage Site.
+The region of the so-called Golden Mountains of Altai is a UNESCO World Heritage Site.
 The “Golden Mountains” include Altai and Katun Natural Reserves, Lake Teletskoye, Belukha Mountain, and the Ukok Plateau.
 These are the main natural attractions of Altai.

 Vladivostok is the capital of the Russian Far East.
 It’s a port on the coast of the Sea of Japan, not far from borders with China and North Korea.
 This is the beginning (or the end) of the famous Trans-Siberian Railway.

 Vladivostok was founded in the middle of the XIX century.
 Nowadays, travellers can visit old fortresses, or wander among old houses in the downtown of the city.
 However, enormous cable-stayed bridges remind us we’re in the XXIth century.

 Of course, the main attraction of Vladivostok is the sea.
 The city lies on the picturesque hills along the banks of the Golden Horn Bay.
 You can walk along the embankment, or opt for a lazy day on the beach of Lazurnaya Bay.